janko/flickr-objects/README.md

 Flickr.people.find_by_email("janko.marohnic@gmail.com")
 ```

-You can still pass a hash of other parameters as the second argument.
+You can still pass a hash of other parameters as the last argument.

 Now, let's say that you want to use a method that fetches all sets from a
 person.
-And you find out that this method is `flickr.photosets.getList`.
+And you find out that this method is **flickr.photosets.getList**.
 How can you now find out where it is located in this gem?
 Well, that's where
-`Flickr.api_methods` comes in handy:
+`Flickr.api_methods` comes in handy.
+You can call it in the console:

 ```ruby
 Flickr.api_methods["flickr.photosets.getList"] #=> ["Flickr::Person#get_sets"]